 Authorities say gunmen have attacked a Catholic church in Burkina Faso, killing a priest and five worshippers.

-Four killed in fresh attack by militants on Burkina Faso church
+Four killed in another Burkina Faso church attack

-The West African country has been increasingly destabilised by jihadists from across the border in Mali.
+Burkina Faso has been increasingly destabilised by jihadists from across the border in Mali.
+Attacks have included the kidnapping of foreigners.

 Stay up to date with the latest news stories from a Christian perspective.
 Sign up to our daily newsletter and receive more stories like this straight to your inbox every morning.